swimmingly/swimmingly.github.io/_pages/other/overview.md

 ### analysis

 The politics of _individualism_ answers, "Freedom"; of _collectivism_, "Slavery".
 Individualism is realistic, rational, egoist (self-preserving), liberating, and beautiful.
 Collectivism is idealistic (fantastical, nihilistic), mystical (irrational), altruist (self-sacrificing, suicidal), tyrannical, and ugly.
-Individualist society is characterized by self-regulation; collectivist society, by centralized control. (--Rand)
+Individualism recognizes the existence and rights of the individual.
+Collectivism regards individuals as mere cells without rights in a larger collective being with political primacy.
+Individualist society is characterized by self-regulation, collectivist society, by centralized control. [^1]

 A society controls (governs) the use of force within it through institutions of law, defense, and court. _Whatever forms they take_, these institutions comprise a society's state.